frogsfrogs/frogsfrogs.github.io/booking-info.md

 **How to Book**
 <br>
 - Once to twice a month, I will email out to my mailing list when my books open.
 At that time a link to a tattoo booking form will appear on this website.
 - I only book tattoos through the booking form.
-Please do not email me with booking requests.
+Please do not email or DM with booking requests.
 - New flash goes out by email to the mailing list.
 If I have last minute openings or cancellations come up, I will post on my instagram.
 - [You can join my mailing list at this link](https://eepurl.com/hgUiO9)
 - My tattoo work can be viewed [here](https://instagram.com/sleep.on.frogs) on instagram.